-- Students meeting eligibility criteria may elect a Management or Marketing Internship, SWAP (Students Working Abroad Program) or summer study abroad to satisfy requirements.
-Otherwise, students must take three additional career electives from the College of Business or School of Technology. - Career electives may be used to satisfy a business concentration.
-Required courses cannot be used to fulfill a concentration. - Free electives may be used to complete a concentration from any approved offerings within the University or a study abroad, internship or directed work experiences.
+Students meeting eligibility criteria may apply Internship, Directed Work Experience or study abroad credits to this requirement.
+Otherwise, students must take other career electives from the College of Business or School of Technology.

+Career electives may be used to satisfy a College of Business concentration.
 Required courses cannot be used to fulfill a concentration.

+Free electives may be used to complete a concentration from any approved offerings within the University or a study abroad, internship or directed work experience.
+Required courses cannot be used to fulfill a concentration.

-NOTES: Students must pass MATH0010 Basic Mathematicsor have equivalent placement scores to enroll in required math course(s).
+NOTES: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).